kevinliangdev/PokerSolver/README.md

 2. Calculate the percentage of hitting your outs either on the flop or turn given a) number of outs
 3. Calculate the Expected Value of a decision given a) equity percentage b) amount you need to call c) total amount in pot

-*Not built with a build tool so to run program, you must compile all necessary classes and run off the command line.
+*To run program, you must compile all necessary classes and run off the command line.
 Sorry!
 Will fix in future.